pressbooks/docs/_pages/saml-sso.md

 ![Screenshot 1](https://raw.githubusercontent.com/pressbooks/pressbooks-saml-sso/master/screenshot-1.png)

-Your metadata XML can be downloaded from this page, look for the hyperlink at the top of the page:
+Your metadata XML can be downloaded from the hyperlink that appears at the top of this settings page:

 ![Screenshot 2](https://raw.githubusercontent.com/pressbooks/pressbooks-saml-sso/master/screenshot-2.png)